Winter SUP paddling tips from SUP My Race

 Make A Plan

 Consider using tools like Garmin's LiveTrack (see the end of this blog), Paddle Logger's PaddleLIVE® or Strava's Beacon to keep connected to someone on land.
 Make sure they know what to do if things go wrong for you!
+If those are not options for you, then try a passive tracker, an Apple Air Tag or similar.
+This is the not-real-time tracking I am using now.

 Investigate GPS trackers like Garmin's Inreach, the SPOT range or others if you will be in an area with limited or no cell phone coverage.

-You know what to do, when you have that plan share it with someone so they know where you are and how long you will be.
+You know what to do.
+When you have that plan, share it with someone so they know where you are and how long you will be.
 And remember to contact them when you are off the water.

 Breaking sea ice in the Gothenburg archipelago, Sweden